passportxyz/passport-docs/pages/building-with-passport/smart-contracts/integrating-onchain-stamp-data.md

 ✔ Would you like to use ESLint? …  Yes
 ✔ Would you like to use Tailwind CSS? … No
 ✔ Would you like to use `src/` directory? …  Yes
-✔ Would you like to use App Router? (recommended)  Yes ✔ Would you like to customize the default import alias? … No
+✔ Would you like to customize the default import alias? … No
 ```